Final countdown: the full Belgium Ladies squad

 On Saturday 6 November, the European football finals took place in Maastricht, for the third and final time in as many years.
 It was an epic day for Belgium GAA, the only club to bring 6 teams (plus a number of supporters) to a tournament, which was attended by 420 players in total.

-ember morning, dismal and grey, as everyone waited around Schuman for the convoy of cars heading to the Netherlands.
+The day started off like any other November morning, dismal and grey, as everyone waited around Schuman for the convoy of cars heading to the Netherlands.
 Thankfully, by the time the first whistles blew, the rain had eased slightly and by the afternoon, some watery sunshine trickled through the clouds.

 The Belgian Men were divided between two competitions: Championship and Shield.
 Although recording a definitive win over Luxembourg, the A team came up against severe resistance from Den Haag and Paris, and came 3rd overall in the Championship.
 The B team went confidently into the Shield, recording wins over Lyon and Rennes, before being beaten by a mere 4 points by Amsterdam (the ultimate winners of the Shield tournament) in their last group match.